-San Francisco Bay Long Term Management Strategy Dredged Material Management Office consolidate the process for obtaining approvals for dredged material disposal.
+The LTMS program for San Francisco Bay provides a framework for federal and state agencies to coordinate dredged material disposal policies and regulations.
+The Dredged Material Management Office (DMMO) was established as part of the LTMS program to consolidate the process for obtaining approvals for dredged material disposal.
 The DMMO is led by USACE and staffed by USEPA, BCDC, SFRWQCB, and California State Lands Commission with participation from CDFW, NMFS, and USFWS.